migbernardo/dl_project/README.md

 ### Description

-This project is about the development of a simple convolution neural network that can be quickly trained and used for land use or cover classification from satellite images.
+This project is about the development of a simple convolutional neural network that can be quickly trained and used for land use or cover classification from satellite images.
 The idea was inspired in the work of [phelber](https://github.com/phelber/EuroSAT) and done for learning purposes.

 ![image](https://user-images.githubusercontent.com/91217958/164242074-586da8c6-549a-4832-8c43-44803981c7ca.png)